Efficient constrained sensor placement for observability of linear systems: Cardinality constrained sensor placement

-Similarly, we provide an approximate solution of the cardinality constrained sensor placement Problem \eqref{e:submodularC(S)output} by using Algorithm \ref{Algoobservabilitysubodularoutput}.
-Fig.~\ref{f:plot_states_output} depicts the variation in the number of states observable in the system as the permissible number of outputs changes.
-Fig.~\ref{f:plot_states_output} portrays that the number of states observable in the graph \(G(A)\) increases with the permissible number of outputs.
-If the number of outputs permitted is small, the number of states observable is quite small, which is natural.
-However, beyond a certain threshold of the permissible number of outputs, i.e., in this case \(14\), all the vertices in \(G(A)\) are observable.
+According to the construction shown in Fig.~\ref{f:genload}, each state vertex of the generators and the loads has a self-loop.
+Therefore, Assumption \ref{a:selfloop} is valid for \(G(A)\).
+We consider the given output matrix \(C=I_d\), where \(d=407\).
+We provide an approximate solution of the cardinality constrained sensor placement Problem \eqref{e:submodularC(S)output} by employing Algorithm \ref{Algoobservabilitysubodularoutput}.
+Fig.~\ref{f:plot_states_output} depicts the variation in \(\Xi(\cdot)\) as the permissible number of outputs changes.
+If the number of permitted outputs is small, then the maximum size of the set of states structurally observable is small, which is natural.
+However, beyond a certain threshold of the permissible number of outputs, in this case \(14\), the set of all the vertices in \(G(A)\) become structurally observable.